filakhtov/gentoo-use-docs/gui-libs/gtk.md

 This flag should normally be disabled.

 ### test
-Pass the `-Dbuild-tests=true` option to the Meson build script.
-Run the test suites provided with the source code after the main build is completed to check for any regressions.
+Pass the `-Dbuild-testsuite=true` option to the Meson build script.
+Build the test suites provided with the source code and run it after the main build is completed to check for any regressions.
 When the `X` flag is enabled, start the virtual Xvfb session and execute the `meson test --setup=x11` command.
 When the `wayland` flag is enabled execute the `meson test --setup=wayland` command inside of the headless Weston compositor.
 This will extend the build time.

 This flag should normally be disabled because these tests are primarily oriented towards the developers, maintainers and testers.